 I grew up on the tiny British island of Jersey.
 At the age of 22 I began working as a Barrister (trial Attorney) in London.
 Five years later, while visiting California, I met my husband surfing in Santa Monica, California.
 I fell in love and relocated to Los Angeles.
 During this time I found my passion for nutrition and began my studies.
-I went back to college to get my Bachelor’s degree in Nutritional Science from California State University, Northridge.
-I graduated earlier this year, and am currently studying for my Masters in Nutrition to become a Registered Dietician.
+I went back to college to get my degree in Nutritional Science from California State University, Northridge.
+I am now a Registered Dietitian Nutritionist with a private practice in Los Angeles.

 When I don’t have my head in a scientific journal, I love to surf, tap dance, create healthy recipes, and spend time with my family.
 I live in Los Angeles with my husband and our two young children.